 Tragically, when Schaller turned to investigate the severity of cab passengers’ injuries, they found that 21% of passengers injured in taxi crashes were injured seriously.
 68% of injured passengers suffered devastating head and face injuries, like Traumatic Brain Injury, which can leave victims paralyzed, crippled by depression, and unable to work.

-In fact, when severity of injury is taken into account, cabs are far more dangerous than privately-owned vehicles.
+In fact, when the severity of the injury is taken into account, cabs are far more dangerous than privately-owned vehicles.
 Two primary factors can help us explain this fact.
 First, taxi passengers are less likely to wear seat belts than other vehicle occupants.
 Schaller found that “of injured taxi passengers, 24% of those not wearing a restraint were seriously injured compared with 13% of those wearing a restraint.”
 Second, the back seat of a taxi is separated from the cab by a hard, plastic partition.
 Thrown forward by the impact force of a crash, many passengers hit their heads against this “wall,” and suffer severe brain injuries, injuries which can result in life-long disability.

 For a comprehensive look at the common injuries sustained by cab accident victims, visit this page.